The Ocean's Gentle Giants

 Nosy Be, Madagascar

-Perched just off the northwest coast of Madagascar, Nosy Be is one of the island nation’s most exclusive destinations.
-It is best known for its spectacular diving, untouched beaches and upscale resorts; but between October and December, it’s also a whale shark’s paradise.
-In season, sightings are almost guaranteed, with some local operators offering a 95% success rate.
-Nevertheless, very little is currently known about Nosy Be’s whale shark population - but the newly established Madagascar Whale Shark Project aims to change that.
-So far, studies suggest that the number of whale sharks visiting Madagascan waters is increasing every year - in sharp contrast to decreasing sightings at other hotspots.
-Whale shark season also overlaps with the best time for spotting manta rays, humpback whales and Bryde’s whales.
+Perched just off the northwest coast of Madagascar, Nosy Be island is one of the country’s most popular destinations.
+It is best known for its spectacular diving, paradise beaches and upscale resorts; but between September and December, it’s also a whale shark’s paradise.
+In season, sightings are almost guaranteed with local operators like Baleines Rand'eau offering a 95% success rate.
+Nevertheless, little is currently known about Nosy Be’s whale shark population.
+The Madagascar Whale Shark Project aims to change that.
+So far, studies suggest that the number of whale sharks visiting Madagascan waters is increasing every year – in sharp contrast to decreasing sightings at other hotspots.
+Whale shark season also overlaps with the best time for spotting manta rays, humpback whales and the rare Omura's whale.